How infectious diseases are spread and simple and practical advice for preventing the spread of infection in the home and community

 Effective antibiotic treatment is available.

-- Exclude people with Yersinia infection from childcare, preschool, school and work until there has been no diarrhoea for 24 hours.
+- Exclude people with Yersinia infection from childcare, preschool, school and work until there has been no diarrhoea for at least 24 hours.
 If working as a food handler in a food business, the exclusion period should be until there has been no diarrhoea or vomiting for 48 hours.

 - Infants, children and adults with Yersinia infection should not swim until there has been no diarrhoea for 24 hours.